davedkmt/Giftastic/README.md

 Under every gif, rating is desplayed (PG, G, so on).

-This data is provided by the GIPHY API.
+Link to the app https://davedkmt.github.io/Giftastic/